parmegv/leap_doc/docs/platform/quick-start.md

 Create a provider instance
 ---------------------------------------

 A provider instance is a directory tree, usually stored in git, that contains everything you need to manage an infrastructure for a service provider.
-In this case, we create one for rewire.net and call the instance directory 'rewire'.
+In this case, we create one for bitmask.net and call the instance directory 'bitmask'.

-    mkdir -p ~/leap/rewire
+    mkdir -p ~/leap/bitmask

 Now, we will initialize this directory to make it a provider instance.
 Your provider instance will need to know where it can find local copy of the git repository leap_platform, which holds the puppet recipes you will need to manage your servers.
 Typically, you will not need to modify leap_platform.

-    cd ~/leap/rewire
+    cd ~/leap/bitmask
-    leap init --domain rewire.net --name rewire --platform ../leap_platform .
+    leap new .

-In this case, `../leap_platform` will be created if it does not exist.
+The `leap new` command will ask you for several required values:

+* domain: The primary domain name of your service provider.
+In this tutorial, we will be using "bitmask.net".
+* name: The name of your service provider.
+* contact emails: A comma separated list of email addresses that should be used for important service provider contacts (for things like postmaster aliases, Tor contact emails, etc).
+* platform: The directory where you have a copy of the `leap_platform` git repository checked out.
+If it doesn't exist, it will be downloaded for you.

 You may want to poke around and see what is in the files we just created.
 For example:

     cat provider.json

-If you are familiar with git, you might want to have the your provider directory under version control:
+Optionally, commit your provider directory using the version control software you fancy.
+For example:

     git init
     git add .